MorrisXu-Driving/Pitch_Determiation_and-Endpoint_Detection_for_Speech_Signal/README.md

  # 4. Result Demo
  ![Image](https://github.com/MorrisXu-Driving/Pitch_Determiation_for_Speech_Signal/blob/master/venv/readme_img/Pitch%20Extracated%20from%20the%20test%20file.JPG)
  The above diagram consists of the spectrogram of the input audio and the pitch extracted from the input file.
+The pitch extracted(in white line) highly correlated with the first harmonic frequency shwon from the STFT spectrogram, which reveals that the algorithm is working properly.

  # 5. Conclusion
  - The algorithm is not adaptive to differnt types of audio signals.
    - For those inputs with low SNR(i.e. the background energy between 0-IS is very high already needs to set a low r1)
    - For those inputs with low energy at each speech segments, r2 should be lower in order to better recognize the extended parts besides each mainbodys.
-   - Adaptive parameter setting is needed to have better user experience.
+   - Adaptive parameter setting is needed to have better user experience since too many parameters need to be adjusted to achieve a good performance on different types of speech audios.
  - Future Work
    - Merely extracting the pitch is not friendly for future research.
 Its combination with forced alignment in char level and word level need to be conducted.

 # 6.Networking
 Please do email me if you have any questions at **philosoengineer@outlook.com**.
 I am open to positions related to speech feature extraction and end-to-end speech recognition   model.
 I really appreciate if you have relavent R&D positions that I could join in.